Zion National Park Trails

 plan your trip with our "Canyon Country" itinerary

 The scenic drive along the Zion-Mt.
-Carmel Highway, through Zion National Park, is reported to be the highlight of the Southwestern parks by many who vacation in Southern Utah.
+Carmel Highway, through Zion National Park, is reported to be the highlight of their tour through the Southwestern parks by many who vacation in southern Utah and northern Arizona.
 This highly scenic road traverses through the great basin desert into a picture perfect oasis.
-The views along the highway are spectacular.
+The views along the red graveled road are spectacular.
 Do not miss Checkerboard Mesa with its almost symmetrical display of squares etched along its entirety.
-Other landmarks along the Zion-Mt.
-Carmel Highway you will not want to miss include: Beehives, East Temple, Sentinel, Great Arch and the various whimsical shaped hoodoos along the east side of the Zion-Mt.
+Other landmarks include: the Beehives, East Temple, Sentinel, Great Arch as well as various whimsical shaped hoodoos along the east side of the Zion-Mt.
 Carmel Tunnel.
+Keep your eyes open for Big Horn Sheep in this area.
+These elegant creatures are increasing in number and families and groups of them are now often spotted from the highway.

-Second on many visitors hot list is often the shuttle trip into Zion Canyon.
+Also on many visitors hot list is often the shuttle trip into Zion Canyon.
 Make the time to drive this 6-mile section of road during the winter, when the shuttles are not running.
 This section of road is gorgeous, but it is difficult to see the full view from inside the shuttle.
-However, anyone is free to get out at any shuttle stop and walk along Zion Canyon Drive.
+However, anyone is free to get out at any shuttle stop and walk along Zion Canyon Drive or the beaten paths along the North Fork of the Virgin River.
 The Zion Canyon Shuttle does make several stops so passengers can get out and explore short walks to view points overlooking the scenery of Zion Canyon.

 Make sure to include: Canyon Overlook, East Rim, Angels Landing, Weeping Rock and the Zion Narrows during your stay.